 At one time, Natchez was known for having more millionaires than any part of the country.
 When transportation shifted from the Natchez Trace to steamboats, the waterfront area grew quite a reputation as a “rough and rowdy” place, and Natchez with it.

 It became known as the most dangerous port on the Mississippi.
-The area under the bluff at the edge of the river was named Natchez Under-the-Hill.
+The area under the bluff at the river’s edge was named Natchez Under-the-Hill.

-Of course, those days came to an end and the area was cleaned up.
+Of course, those days ended, and the area was cleaned up.
 A casino was added, as well as some stores and several restaurants (like the Camp Restaurant and Magnolia Grill).

-Also, the historic Under-the-Hill Saloon, formerly a brothel, was established in the 200-year old building and is still in business today.
-If you’re looking for a little piece of “Naughty Natchez,” check it out.
+Also, the historic Under-the-Hill Saloon, formerly a brothel, was established in the 200-year-old building and is still in business today.
+If you’re looking for a little “naughty Natchez” piece, check it out.